AntIT-1/dns/README.md

 Attempt to ping “mainframe” again.
-Observe the address of the new record is showing up
+Observe the address of the new record is showing up since it was changed in the DNS records.

 ![image](https://github.com/AntIT-1/dns/assets/141161539/82152922-360b-48b1-8fbc-05b5ab87decc)